A data-dependent weighted LASSO under Poisson noise: Concentration inequality for data-dependent weights (proof of Lemma )

 \section{Concentration inequality for data-dependent weights (proof of Lemma \ref{concPoisGen})}

-The proof of \eqref{unC} is really classical and follows the lines of Bernstein inequality.
+The proof of \eqref{unC} is classical and follows the lines of the proof of Bernstein's inequality.
 Let $Z=R^\T Y$ and $z=R^\T A x^*$.
 Conditioned on the sensing matrix $A$, the $Y_\ell$'s are independent Poisson variables of mean $\sum_{k=1}^{p} a_{\ell,k} x^*_k.$ Therefore for all $\lambda>0$ (eventually depending only on the sensing matrix $A$)

 If $ \lambda <(3/b)$, then by classical computations (see \cite{stflour} for instance), for all $\ell$,

 Therefore, if $ \lambda <(3/b)$,

 Hence by Markov's inequality, for all $u>0$